-Sanitation coverage radically increased in Cambodia
+Sanitation coverage radically increased across the country

 The nation leads the world in reducing the rate of open defecation with household sanitation coverage as high as 88 percent in target provinces